 Option 1: Data on the number of grade completers is available

 If you are able to get reliable data on the number of successful completers, you can simply divide the number of dropouts (= all students minus completers) by the number of students enrolled at the beginning of the school year.

-For example: (100 enrolled students minus 90 completers) divided by 100 enrolled students equals 10% dropout rate.
+For example: (100 enrolled students minus 90 completers) divided by 100 enrolled students equals a 10% dropout rate.

 Option 2: Only enrolment data is available

-If you are only able to get reliable registration data from the beginning of the school year, then follow this calculation method: Number of students registered in the previous grade (last year) minus students entering a given grade (do not count repeaters) divided by number of all students enrolled in the previous grade equals dropout rate.
+If you are only able to get reliable registration data from the beginning of the school year, then follow this calculation method: Number of students registered in the previous grade (last year) minus students entering a given grade (do not count repeaters) divided by the number of all students enrolled in the previous grade equals dropout rate.

 1) Ensure that data on enrolment and repeaters by grade for two consecutive years are consistent in terms of coverage over time and across grades.

 2) You may choose to measure drop out at critical grades with the highest numbers of dropouts.
-Which grades are the most common for high dropout rates will vary depending on the country context.
+Which grades are the most common for high dropout rates will vary depending on the country's context.

 3) If possible, consider assessing the main reasons for dropping out.

 4) Common errors in data collection: Over-reporting enrolment/ repeaters (particularly in grade one); incorrect distinction between new entrants and repeaters; transfers of pupils between grades and schools.